gpadolina/diagnosticAnalysisAndStepwiseRegression/README.md

 The successive error plot did not find any indication of a non-independent relationship between errors.

 ### Identifying new outliers with new models
+Lets construct another leverage and cook's distance half norm plot to identify any new outliers from the new model.

 ![Image of new outliers model](https://github.com/gpadolina/diagnosticAnalysisAndStepwiseRegression/blob/master/plots/influentialPoints2.png)